True Or False: Arthritis Myths

 True or False: All joint pain is arthritis

-“Pain is extremely complex and not very well understood.
-Whilst joint injury is an obvious cause of pain, once an injury has healed, some people can still experience pain, even though there is no longer an obvious cause.
-This is thought to be due to changes in the nervous system and brain whenever pain is experienced or felt.”
+Joint injury is an obvious cause of pain, once an injury has healed, some people can still experience pain, even though there is no longer an obvious cause.
+If you are experiencing constant joint pain speak with your GP who can help you assess what might be causing it.

 True or False: People who run are more likely to get arthritis

 Running is a high-impact exercise, as your feet are hitting the ground as you move quickly.
 High-impact, high-stress regular running is associated with a greater risk of joint deterioration.
 Recreational running a few times a week at around 8 minutes per mile (which is nearly 5 minutes per kilometre) is not thought to increase the risk of osteoarthritis.
 In fact, recent studies have demonstrated that running does not cause joint damage.

 Low-impact exercises are good for minimising impact across the surface of a joint, such as the impact of hitting the floor while running or jumping.
 Some good examples might be road or exercise biking, rowing machines, swimming, or a circuit class that focuses on non-jarring movements.

 That’s not to say that high-intensity exercise should be strictly avoided for those with arthritis.
 It just depends on your own level of activity and movement.
 An individual with arthritis can find ways to take part in great exercise sessions whilst avoiding a specific movement that aggravates their specific painful joints.
 Everyone is different, so the best exercises for each person are also different.
 Most forms of exercise are often highly recommended as getting moving has huge health benefits so don't put it off for fear of arthritis or joint pain.